OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 **propertyId:** Unique ID of the characteristic
 **name:** Name of the characteristic
-**Description.ge:** Description of the characteristic in the language German
+**description.ge:** Description of the characteristic in the language German
-**Description.fr:** Description of the characteristic in French language
+**description.fr:** Description of the characteristic in French language
-**Description.it:** Description of the characteristic in Italian language
+**description.it:** Description of the characteristic in Italian language
-**Description.en:** Description of the feature in English language
+**description.en:** Description of the feature in English language

 ### Events Group